nrzull/mtasa-chat2/README.md

 ## Description

-This chat is using CEF and it tries to simulate behavior of default chat
+This chat uses CEF and it tries to simulate behavior of default chat

 ## Pros